 Year called to bar: 2001 (BC)

-Kathleen's practice has an emphasis on mergers & acquisitions and corporate finance with extensive experience acting for public and private issuers, private equity funds, and investment dealers in a broad range of industries, including mining and mineral exploration, forestry, retail, financial services, technology, and manufacturing.
-She is also co-Chair of Blakes Cannabis Group.
+Kathleen's practice has an emphasis on mergers & acquisitions and corporate finance with extensive experience acting for public and private issuers, private equity funds and investment dealers in a broad range of industries, including mining and mineral exploration, forestry, retail, financial services, technology, and manufacturing.
+She is also co-chair of Blakes Cannabis Group.
 Kathleen advises issuers and underwriters on public offerings and private placements of equity and debt securities.
-She also advises public and private companies and their boards of directors and special committees in connection with mergers & acquisitions, including takeover bids, plans of arrangement, going-private and spin-out transactions, and joint venture and shareholder agreements, and is frequently engaged as counsel in connection with proxy battles and contested shareholder meetings.
-Kathleen is a member of the British Columbia Securities Commission, Corporate Finance Stakeholder Forum, and Solicitors Legal Opinions Committee.
+She also advises public and private companies and their boards of directors and special committees in connection with mergers & acquisitions, including take-over bids, plans of arrangement, going-private and spin-out transactions, and joint venture and shareholder agreements and is frequently engaged as counsel in connection with proxy battles and contested shareholder meetings.
+Kathleen is member of the British Columbia Securities Commission, Corporate Finance Stakeholder Forum and the Solicitors Legal Opinions Committee.
 She was previously an adjunct professor teaching corporate law at University of British Columbia.

 On Dec.
 16, 2020, Tilray, Inc. and Aphria Inc. announced that they had entered into a definitive agreement to combine their businesses and create the world’s largest global cannabis company based on pro forma revenue of $874 million